rs-datalab/github-final-project/README.md

 * Read our guidelines: [`CONTRIBUTING.md`](CONTRIBUTING.md)
 * Open an issue to discuss ideas or report a bug.
-* Follow the PR checklist and keep changes focused.
+* Keep changes focused and documented.

 Together we can make financial tools **more understandable** and **more available**.